 I will always remember when my mum and dad had the kitchen done and they lived off microwave meals.
 Not the type you buy from the supermarket ready-made, stab the plastic and pop in for 10 minutes.
 But just meals you can easily whip up in the microwave.
+Microwave recipes.
 In fact, even after the kitchen was done and the new induction hob and oven was in, she still tried to use the microwave as much as possible.
 Which changed my perspective completely.
 I started thinking about the microwave dinner recipes I could be whipping up.
 Easy, quick yet delicious dinners which could be perfect for after a long day, or evening gym session.
 But also everything else I could be making using small appliances.
 We have a bread maker in the loft and I’m dying to try some easy gluten-free bread recipes to take home for mum.

 Anyway I had always done the odd bit of dinner prep in the microwave, and obviously used it for reheating or melting cheese on my favourite pasta dishes.
 But I started experimenting a bit more, and have three fab dinner recipes which can be made just in the microwave.
 So I wanted to share them with you, so you could try them too and maybe even find a new microwave meal, you could make from scratch, for yourself too…